JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 # Tools
 This plugin offers tools for studying the geomorphology of drainage basins, are they:

+## Calculate all morphometric parameters
+This tool calculates all morphometric parameters of the watershed as shown in the table below.
+If any known parameter is not being calculated, feel free to message me.

+**Inputs:**
+**Drainage basins** - Vector layer containing drainage basin features.

+**Channel network** -
+Vector layer containing the drainage network of the drainage basins.

+**DEM** - Digital Elevation Model in the area of the drainage basins.

+**Output:**
+**All morphometric parameters** - All morphometric parameters calculated, for each basin, in .csv.

 ## Calculate Elevation Area Volume.
 This tool calculates the elevation to area volume ratio for all features provided in the drainage basin layer as input.